 The SGA is the governing body for all student organizations and the student body.
 One of its many tasks is to allocate funds to student organizations to attend conferences, provide campus activities, and to improve the student organizations for the benefit of student life at LRU.
 SGA also provides students from all three campuses with a representative voice on a variety of University committees as well as the Board of Trustees.
 SGA also provides students from all three campuses with a representative voice on a variety of University committees as well as the Board of Trustees.
 The GSO - Columbia may have a representative to serve on the Student Government Association of LRU.

 Students of African Descent Association (SADA)

-Students at LTSS can participate in the Students of African Descent Association (SADA).
-SADA actively engages the seminary community in the work of creating racial equity on our campus and in our community.
-Any member of the seminary community is welcome to participate in the Students of African Descent Association.
+The Students of African Descent Association (SADA) actively engages the community in the work of creating racial equity on our campus and in our community.

 Reconciling in Christ Committee